shawnhero/cotl/simulated_behaviors/README.md

 The script is a multiprocess simulator.

 First, it reads the `user_geos.npy` file we generated in the `initilization` step.
-Then split the work to several works.
+Then split the work to several workers.

 Second, each worker will have a list of UIDs to scan.
-By scanning the users' newsfeed, the work made the decision whether to like the photo or not, and send the message back to `Kafka`.
+By scanning the users' newsfeed, the worker made the decision whether to like the photo or not, and send the message back to `Kafka`.

 ##Assumptions